naomi-carey/Stripe-React-FE-Docs/README.md

     <i>
     This checklist will set up and integrate the stripe payment system within React.
 We will complete the following:

-- Sign up / Set up of Stripe account
+- Sign up of Stripe account

-- Set up and configuration of frontend
+- Set up of frontend
+- Configuration of frontend

   </i>
   <br />